 1. You could open up a local bank account in the country you are staying for a while but will have to manage to get your money into that account.

-2. Another way would be to open up a bank account in your home country with good conditions for international banking, but you most likely have to stay resident in that country.
+2. Another way would be to pick a great international bank in your home country.
+But you most likely have to stay resident in that country.

-3. Probably the best way is to get a bank account with a great online banking solution, such as N26 or Revolut.
+3. Probably the best way is to get a bank account with a great online banking solution, such as N26 or the Wise multi-currency account, formerly TransferWise Borderless.
 Their premium accounts may cost you a little monthly fee, but international transactions and withdrawals will mostly be free and you might even get some extras, such as insurance coverage.

-4. If you are only looking for good ways to transfer money from one country to another, transfer services, such as TransferWise, are brilliant options with low fees and short transaction periods.
+4. If you are only looking for good ways to transfer money from one country to another, transfer services, such as Wise, formerly TransferWise, are brilliant options with low fees and short transaction periods.

 What are your experiences with online banking and fees while traveling?
 Do you know of any other digital nomad bank option?
 Let me know in the comment section below.